Troops clear streets of Zimbabwe's capital, election result 'very soon'

 “We are just waiting to see what they will do next since they don’t want us in town.
 Who can argue with a man carrying a gun?” said Isaac Nyirenda, sipping a sorghum beer out of a sipping a blue plastic bottle.

+President Emmerson Mnangagwa’s main spokesman, George Charamba, dismissed the reports as “fake news which is meant to destabilize our country”.

+“My message today to all Zimbabweans is that today is a normal working day.
+They must go about their business as always,” he said on state television.

-Wednesday’s violence, which followed a relatively orderly election, dashes President Emmerson Mnangagwa’s hopes of repairing the image of a country that had become synonymous with corruption and economic collapse in under Mugabe.
+Wednesday’s violence, which followed a relatively orderly election, dashes Mnangagwa’s hopes of repairing the image of a country that had become synonymous with corruption and economic collapse under Mugabe.

 In particular, the use of soldiers to control the capital confirms suspicions that the generals who ousted Mugabe - including army chief-turned vice-president Constantino Chiwenga - are firmly in charge, analysts said.